My main writing project at the moment is my dissertation. To learn more about that, head over to the Science section of the site.

 I participated in an event where I met with legislators in Washington DC to discuss geoscience funding.
 The organization that sponsored me asked me to write a blog post about my experience doing so, which you can read here.

 I began writing for Marvel.com in 2010 when the then head of their website now promoted and generally awesome dude Ryan Penagos wanted someone to write about the real world science of Iron Man in anticipation of the release of Iron Man 2.
 I was happy to do it and wrote a series of articles that led to me being a regular contributor to the site doing interviews of creators, writing my own articles, and covering little events like San Diego Comic Con.
-You can find and read some of my articles here.
+Sadly most of that content is no longer on the site, I will maybe try to find a way to resurrect my favorites in the future.

 I wrote for iFanboy.com for three and a half years beginning in 2010.
 During that time I produced a weekly column, often attempting to connect comics and science in some way, however obscure, as well as occasional news pieces and podcast appearances.
 All told I produced well over 200 pieces of content for the site, and you can scroll through them (including my podcast appearances) here.